MultiSafepay/docs/content/api/orders/challenge-chargebacks.md

 ----------------
 `type` | string | required

-The payment flow for the checkout process.
+The type of order you want to create, in this case a chargeback challenge.
 Options: `chargeback`.

 ----------------
 `base64` | string | required

-Binary Base 64 encoded.
+The format of the file you're uploading.
 Format: PDF, JPEG, PNG.

 ----------------
 `description` | integer | required

-Description of or comments on the submitted file.
+A Description of or comments on the file you're uploading.

 ----------------
 `name` | string | required

-Name of the submitted file.
+The name of the file you're uploading.

 ----------------